01 of 10

 My fellow travelers were friendly and welcoming.
 They were more than willing to invite me to go with them to lunch and dinner, so I always had company when I wanted to be with people.
 It was fun to get to know them and hear about their travels and future plans.
 Several people in our group had already booked or were planning to book their next trip with Go Ahead Tours.

 I worried a bit about the cost of meals before the trip began, as my tour included all breakfasts and most dinners, but few lunches.
 When I got home, I added up all of my meal costs and was pleasantly surprised to discover that I spent less than $20 per day on food, excluding alcohol.
 I picnicked twice and splurged on one dinner, and I never had a bad meal.
-Even my convenience store sandwich was tasty.
 It's definitely possible to eat well in France without breaking the bank.

 Would I travel with Go Ahead Tours again?
 Absolutely.

 As is common in the travel industry, the writer was provided with a complimentary tour for the purpose of reviewing those services.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.